-What are some highlights of your career as a dancer/choreographer/instructor?
+What are some highlights of your career?

 I am grateful for the opportunity to have been taken under the wing of greats such as Andy Blankenbuehler (Tony award winning choreographer for ‘In the Heights’ and ‘HAMILTON’), Joshua Bergasse (Emmy award winning choreographer for ’SMASH’ and Tony nominee for choreographing the revival of ‘On the Town’), and Chet Walker (co-creator of the Tony award winning musical ‘FOSSE’ and Tony award nominee for choreographing the revival of Pippin’).

 Performing in theatres such as The Minskoff and The Duke on 42nd street for Broadway benefits such as Broadway fights against AIDS.